What Is Formative Assessment? The Key To Student Success

 Limitations of formative assessment

-Formative assessment is usually carried out during lesson time and assessment activities don’t need to add to a teacher’s workload.
-However, it can become a time consuming task if a school requires data to be collected frequently.
+Formative assessment is usually carried out during lesson time and doesn’t need to add to a teacher’s workload.
+However, it can become a time-consuming task if a school requires data to be collected frequently.
+It also takes time to ensure that the information collected is utilized appropriately to have a real impact on student outcomes.

-1. Requires training
+2. Requires training

-Teachers need to take care to not go down the route of turning formative learning into mini assessments of learning.
-Formative assessment should be used regularly in teaching practice through different types of assessment, taking care not to over use strategies such as mini quizzes.
+Teachers need to take care to not go down the route of turning assessments for learning into mini assessments of learning.

-1. Negative impact on the effectiveness of larger accountability systems
+4. Negative impact on the effectiveness of larger accountability systems

-Misconceptions of formative assessment
+Misconceptions of formative assessments

-1. Formative assessment is an event.
+1. It is an event

-If the formative assessment is good, it keeps children believing that success is within reach and develops a growth mindset.
+If the formative assessment is good, it keeps children believing that success is within reach and develops a growth mindset

 It is not the score or lack of score which makes the assessment formative or summative.
 It is possible to have a summative assessment with qualitative descriptors and a formative assessment with numerical scores

-2. Multiple choice and selected response tests are always summative.
+4. Multiple choice and selected response tests are always summative.

 How this form of assessment is used determines whether it is formative or summative, not the assessment itself.